Chlamydia is a common sexually transmitted infection. Anyone can have chlamydia, but it may affect males and females differently.

 Transmission usually takes place during penetrative sex, whether vaginal or anal.
 However, it can also spread through oral sex or the sharing of sex toys.

-Even if a person has received treatment for chlamydia, it is still possible for them to become infected again.
+Even if a person has received treatment for chlamydia, it is still possible for them to contract the infection again.

 In the vast majority of cases, antibiotics can successfully treat chlamydia.
 Typical antibiotics for chlamydia include azithromycin and doxycycline.
 Chlamydia treatment is the same for males and females.